 At St. Gregory’s, dance is an integral part of the liturgy.
-Each Sunday, congregants are encouraged to kick up their feet as they circle the altar in celebration of God.
+Each Sunday, congregants kick up their heels as they circle the altar in celebration of God.
 (See a photo here.)
 The Dancing Saints Icon was designed to reflect and enfold this dancing going on below it.
 To remind the congregants that they belong to a vibrant community of believers who have danced before, and who are dancing even still in heaven.

 A lot of the pictured saints you’d be hard-pressed to find on the walls of other churches.
-That’s because they include not just theologians and missionaries and martyrs and prophets and bishops, but mathematicians, activists, lovers, architects, anthropologists, officeholders, martial artists, choreographers, poets, musicians, and others.
-They include children, and even animals: Lady Godiva’s horse, who carried her naked through Coventry to protest an oppressive tax system; the bear whom Seraphim, a Russian Orthodox mystic, fed, while he himself went hungry; a reformed wolf, who after hearing from St. Francis seized from terrorizing the people of Gubbio; and the tiger of Sadi’s parable, who faithfully cared for a fox without legs.
-While many of these individuals do not have official sainthood status (that is, are not canonized), they are nonetheless people who acted in line with God’s vision for humanity.
+That’s because they include not just theologians and missionaries and martyrs and prophets and bishops, but mathematicians, activists, architects, anthropologists, choreographers, poets, musicians, and others.
+They include children, and even animals: Lady Godiva’s horse, who carried her naked through Coventry as she protested an oppressive tax system; the bear whom Seraphim, a Russian Orthodox mystic, fed, while he himself went hungry; a reformed wolf who, after hearing from St. Francis, ceased from terrorizing the people of Gubbio; and the tiger of Sadi’s parable, who faithfully cared for a fox without legs.
+While many of the pictured individuals do not have official sainthood status (that is, are not canonized), they are nonetheless people who acted in line with God’s vision for humanity.
 They crossed boundaries and defied odds and promoted the values of equality, compassion, beauty, justice, and peace.

 To view close-up images of all ninety saints, along with a brief description of each of their contributions to the faith, visit the All Saints Company website.
 For an interactive view of the saints, click here.

 The focal point of this colossal piece is a twelve-foot-tall icon of a dancing Jesus.
-Fabian and Schell describe the image thusly:
+Fabian and Schell describe the image:

 Jesus, Lord of the Dance, leads our ninety saints, four animals, and all humanity in a great dance.
 He’s vested in the street attire of an Ethiopian Orthodox priest, a close parallel to teacher’s garb in the first century Mediterranean world and he wields his cross to lead the dancers, making the sign of suffering and shame into humanity’s invitation to joy.